Contactless Events: 6 Ways Events Can Make a Comeback With Contactless Solutions

 For instance, UK’s first socially distanced concert at the Virgin Money Unity Arena had over 2,500 fans and made use of contactless technologies to keep their guests and front liners safe, and it was a great success.

 Contactless events with socially aware rules and regulations will be the way of going forward to ensure optimal safety.
+You can even host a virtual multilingual event with online interpreting.
 In the post-COVID era, only those will succeed who can make their audience feel safe.
 This can be guaranteed by using active communication channels via contactless solutions and empowering the customers with policies that favor them.

 Create custom QR Codes to match your branding, stand out from competitors, and increase brand recall.
 Explore this guide to learn more about creating branded QR Codes with some helpful design tips and use cases.

 Trying to build a loyalty program for your brand?
 Look no further!
 Check out this complete guide on the best customer loyalty platforms to help pick the best one and foster long-term brand loyalty effectively.